 New York State wage garnishment laws (known as “income execution” laws) generally provide that creditors with judgments can only take up to 10% of your gross wages, although certain exceptions to this rule exist.

-When Can a Creditor Garnish Your Wages in New York?
+When Can a Creditor Garnish Your Wages in New York or New Jersey?

 For the most part, creditors must first obtain a judgment in Court before they can try to garnish your wages.
 In order to obtain a judgment, a lawsuit must be filed with the Court and then service ofa Summons & Complaint must be completed.
 Sometimes proper notice is not given to the person being sued (i.e. the defendant) and this may be grounds for having the judgment thrown out (or “vacated”).
 For more information on what to do if you believe you were never served, visit our “Getting Rid Of Judgments” page.